trustdan/IBKR-API-Go-Python/documentation/TWS-API-v9.72.md

 If your regular trading account has been approved and funded, you can use your Account Management page to open a [Paper Trading Account](https://www.interactivebrokers.com/en/software/am/am/manageaccount/papertradingaccount.htm) which lets you use the full range of trading facilities in a simulated  environment using real market conditions.
 Using a Paper Trading Account  will allow you not only to get familiar with the TWS API but also to  test your trading strategies without risking your capital.
 Note the  paper trading environment has inherent [limitations](https://www.interactivebrokers.com/en/software/am/am/manageaccount/paper_trading_limitations.htm).

-## Intel® Decimal Floating-Point Math Library
+## IntelÃ‚Â® Decimal Floating-Point Math Library

-This product includes Intel® Decimal Floating-Point Math Library (in  binary form) developed by the Intel Corporation under its license which  can be found [here](https://github.com/InteractiveBrokers/tws-api/blob/master/source/cppclient/client/lib/eula.txt).
+This product includes IntelÃ‚Â® Decimal Floating-Point Math Library (in  binary form) developed by the Intel Corporation under its license which  can be found [here](https://github.com/InteractiveBrokers/tws-api/blob/master/source/cppclient/client/lib/eula.txt).